 When you want to be prepared

-Even if you're not ready to start cutting expenses to the bone, it's still a good idea to create a bare bones budget.
+Even if you’re not ready to cut back completely, it’s still a good idea to create a bare bones budget.

 If you create one before you need it (hopefully, you won’t ever need it!), then you’ll be ready to cut your spending right away in the event of a financial emergency.